bpython/bpython/doc/sphinx/source/man-bpython.rst

 the regular Python interpreter.

 --config=<config>      Use <config> instead of default config file.
 -h, --help             Show the help message and exit.
 -i, --interactive      Drop to bpython shell after running file instead of exiting.
                        The PYTHONSTARTUP file is not read.
 -q, --quiet            Do not flush the output to stdout.
 -V, --version          Print :program:`bpython`'s version and exit.
+-L, --log              Write debugging messages to the file bpython.log.
+Use
+                       -LL for more verbose logging.
+Only available in :program:`bpython`.
+-t file, --type=file   Paste in the contents of a file at startup.
+Only available in :program:`bpython`.

 In addition to the above options, :program:`bpython-urwid` also supports the following options if Twisted is available: